Zuehlke/machines-code-people/github-contribution-guideline.md

   * In all your commits you should use the issue number of your article prefixed with `#` .
    Example: `#15 add article to Table of Content`.

+Please note that we are using a public repository - everything you commit can be read by everyone.

 ### Review